KSashaDF/DFTools/README.md

 - ### DiamondFire Utilities

   This mod focuses on adding various client-side improvements to DiamondFire, such as a full code copy/paster.

-- ### DiamondFire Addons

-  This mod focuses on adding improvements to the DiamondFire game system, several examples being custom code actions, a custom color code system, and other related things.